Twisterrr/DOP_bernstein_2021/README.md

 You will need at least 1 Kubernetes master and 2 nodes (workers).
 You can run it locally, but it is highly recommended to use a “Kubernetes as a Service” platform.

-Examples of such platforms include (but are not limited to) Amazon Elastic Kubernetes Service,Google Ku-bernetes Engine, Digital Ocean...
+Examples of such platforms include (but are not limited to) Amazon Elastic Kubernetes Service, Google Cloud, Ku-bernetes Engine, Digital Ocean...

 Installing a full Kubernetes cluster locally is complex.
 Minikube is also not built for multi-node clusters (which you needfor your project).